Phase field dislocation dynamics study of grain boundary-dislocation interactions

 AI, quantum computing, physics & chemistry

-Mentorship & pathways to staff positions
+Mentorship & pathways for future growth

 Located in beautiful Northern New Mexico